maliahavlicek/go-hrvatska/README.md

 the Query Limit.
 To overcome this issue, the findImage call within maps.js BuildMapContent function was wrapped in a setTimout.

 ## Deployment
+Note: The coding for the project was done in PyCharm in a local environment with default configurations as it only requires javascript, CSS and HTML files.
+This website is hosted using GitHub pages, deployed directly from the master branch.

+1. Logged into GitHub and created a new repository called go-hrvatska with a description of Milestone Project 2.
+2. Cloned the repository to my local machine via PyCharm by clicking the VCS menu, then the git menu, then clone option and setting the url to https://github.com/maliahavlicek/go-hrvatska.git.
+(could have opened the terminal and typed <strong>git clone https://github.com/maliahavlicek/go-hrvatska.git</strong>)
+3. Created files and used the VCS menu to commit and push files as changes were made.
+4. Once I was ready to deploy my solution, I logged into gitHub and navigated to the go-hrvatska repository.
+5. Click on the settings icon and scroll down to the GitHub Pages section.
+6. Select master-branch as the source.
+7. Wait up to 10 minutes, then check your-username.github.io.
+Your website should be there!

 ## Credits